GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I start with drawing the data structures, and I spend a lot of time thinking about them.
-I also think about what the program has to go through before I start writing code.
+> ### I think the best way to make JavaScript better would be to make it smaller.
+If we could just get it down to what it does really well and remove the features that add little or no value, it’s actually a better language.
 >
-> ~ *Gary Kildall*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts